Subscribe via RSS

 I think he knows what Rome is.
 Rome is the mob.
 He will conjure magic for them and they will be distracted.
 He will take away their freedom and still they’ll roar.
 The beating heart of Rome is not the marble floor of the Senate, it is the sand of the Colosseum.
 He will bring them death, and they will love him for it.

-The above snippet of dialogue is a perfect reflection on the theme.
 It would be wrong to think of Commodus as just a power-hungry dictator.
 He represents the worst of politics.
 Sleight of hand.
 Misdirection.
 He’ll entertain with the lives of the nameless and the people will give him limitless power.
-Most of us don’t need a history lesson to remind us one person having unlimited power over a country is a bad thing.
+Most of us don’t need a history lesson to remind us one person having unlimited power over a country is a bad idea.

 Slavery vs Freedom